NITHIN-KESHAV/CateLytics/README.md

 ## Key Features
 - **Sentiment Analysis:** Extracts and analyzes user sentiments from reviews.
-- **Product Categorization:** Uses machine learning models and NLP techniques to categorize products.
-- **Natural Language Processing:** Employs chatbots to allow users to search and find product information based on reviews.
+- **Natural Language Processing:** Employs a chatbot to allow users to search and find product information based on reviews.
-- **Data Scalability:** Utilizes Spark for handling large volumes of data effectively.
+- **Data Scalability:** Utilizes Spark and MapReduce for handling large volumes of data.
-- **Intelligent Recommendations:** Aims to provide more informed, data-driven product recommendations.
+- **Intelligent Recommendations:** Aims to provide more informed, review-based product summarisation.

 ## Getting Started
 1. Clone this repository to your local machine.